Health-Universe/fastmodel/README.md

 uvicorn main:app --reload
 ```

-You should now be able to make predictions using the /predict endpoint by sending a POST request with the parameters x and y.
+You should now be able to make predictions using the /compute endpoint by sending a POST request with the parameters x and y.

 ## Conclusion

 This is a simple example of how you can create and deploy a FastAPI model on the Health Universe platform.
 You can use this sample implementation as a starting point for your own projects and customize it to your specific needs.

-We hope this helps and we look forward to seeing your contributions to the Health Universe platform.
+We hope this helps and we look forward to seeing your contributions to the Health Universe platform!